West Palm Beach Nursing Home Abuse Attorneys

 Types of Abuse in Nursing Homes

-That is why our West Palm Beach nursing home abuse attorneys have dedicated their practice to protecting the rights of the elderly and fighting for fair compensation for the injured.
-We have decades of experience representing victims who have suffered from all types of nursing home abuse, including:
+Our West Palm Beach nursing home abuse attorneys have decades of experience representing victims who have suffered from all types of nursing home abuse, including:

 Neglect is probably the most common form of nursing home abuse.
 It occurs when a caretaker or medical professional fails to meet established standards of care or expectations from family members.

-Neglect can include failing to properly provide adequate care, such as assisting with hygiene or depriving a patient of basic necessities like food, water, medication and safety.
-Some of the warning signs of neglect can include:
+Neglect can include failure to assist with hygiene or depriving a patient of basic necessities like food, water, medication and safety.
+Some of the warning signs of neglect include:

 - Lesions or rashes on skin